Oriental fruit fly

 Keep a look out and contact Biosecurity Queensland on 13 25 23 if you notice fruit fly damage of green or immature fruit or there are changes in the pattern of fruit fly damage to your crops.

-The nationally cost shared Exotic Fruit Flies in Torres Strait Eradication Program undertakes surveillance for eradication of oriental fruit flies and other exotic fruit fly species that may be seasonally dispersed from Papua New Guinea to the Torres Strait Islands with the summer monsoon season.
+The nationally cost shared Exotic Fruit Flies in Torres Strait Eradication Program undertakes surveillance for eradication of oriental fruit fly and other exotic fruit fly species that may be seasonally dispersed from Papua New Guinea to the Torres Strait Islands with the summer monsoon season.
+Any incursions are eradicated immediately.

 The program includes: